 Cartman: I've been doing a lot of thinking, about what you said at Wal-Mart.
 You're right, Kyle.
 I'm fat.
 All these years, you telling me, and me saying "No, I'm big-boned" or "no, that's just muscle"...
 It was always just me living in denial.
 I'm fucking fat, Kyle.
 I'm fucking fat as fucking fuck.

 - With some Adult Fear mixed in, Sheila screaming at (what she thinks is) Ike getting mauled by a dog in "Ike's Wee Wee".

 - In the Episode "Fat Camp," where Cartman is selling smuggled candy to the campers, a camper called Chad comes on screen crying to Cartman about his weight woes; how he is always going to be fat, has been to seven camps, and can't control his eating habits.
 Made worse when Cartman offers him a chocolate bar calling it a "Friend" and Chad nibbles the bar tearfully.

 Camper: [sobbing] 'Cause I'm always gonna be fat.
 I don't wanna eat no sweets, but I can't control myself when they're right in front of me like this. [sobs some more.
 Cartman moves away a bit] All my life I've been fat.
 I've beh- I've been to seven camps and I swore to my momma that I'd lose the weight.
 I want to, but I can't help myself. [breaks down]

-In "Fatbeard", Cartman goes to Somalia with several others (Including Butters) there's one pirate who tells Butters and Ike why he became a pirate and is scared everyday because if he fears his family will die, and explaining he does not want to be a pirate and can't understand why anybody why anyone want to live like this.
+- In "Fatbeard", Cartman goes to Somalia with Butters, Clyde, Kevin, and Ike.
+There's one pirate who explains to Butters and Ike why he became a pirate, is scared every day because he fears his family will die, does not want to be a pirate, and can't understand why anybody would want to live like that.